 6. How Simple or Complicated Does Your Website Need to Be?

 Speaking of simplicity and complexity, keep in mind that all websites have different functions.
 A complicated website might include numerous product descriptions, a custom tool, infographics, custom photography, and more.

 The more complex your website, the longer it will take to finish.
 However, you’ll get a high-quality product in the end, which makes the wait worth it.
-If you need a highly complex website, however, I suggest hiring a professional instead of trying to do it yourself.
+If you need a highly complex website, however, I suggest hiring a professional web developer instead of trying to do it yourself.
 A single line of incorrect code can break your site and leave you stranded.

 How Long Does it Take to Build a Simple or Basic Website?